 - Reboot your PC for the changes to take effect.

-You can use this trusted third-party tool to fix faulty or broken drivers, locate missing drivers, perform driver backups, schedule scans, and much more.
-For more information, you can check out our dedicated DriverFix review.
+You can use this trusted third-party tool to fix faulty or broken drivers, locate missing drivers, perform driver backups, schedule scans, and more.

 - Open Microsoft Store on your PC.

 - Search for Xbox Accessories.
 Select Xbox Accessories from the list of results.

 - Click Get and wait for the app to download.

 - Plugin your Xbox One controller to your Windows 10 or 11 PC using the USB cable, and start the app.

 - The Xbox Accessories app will detect your controller.

 - Press the 3-dot icon below the Configure button on the Xbox Accessories home page.

 - If a new update is available, you will see the Update required button.
 For some users, even though the update is available, the app says No update available.
 But you need to click on it continuously to force the app to check for updates.

 - Click Continue.